 How To Increase Increase Curling Weight & Achieve a 40 Pound Dumbbell Curl

-What muscles does curling work?
-The bicep does most of the work when it comes to a dumbbell curl, but it’s not the only workout that’s great for the biceps.
+While the bicep is primarily engaged during a dumbbell curl, it’s worth noting that other exercises are also effective for targeting this muscle.
 One great companion is the chin-up (pull-up with a narrow, supinated grip as opposed to a broad, pronated grip), which targets the bicep but also hits the shoulders and supporting muscles.

 While isolating exercises like dumbbell curls are excellent for reaching maximal muscle fatigue, compound exercises like chin-ups produce greater hormonal benefits and help provide the body with more diverse challenges.